mdrobisch/roseguarden/README.md

 **The release date is set to 30th of June 2017.**
 **Please be patient till then.**

-**The progress can be followed on https://github.com/mdrobisch/roseguarden/tree/0.9.0 **
+**The progress can be followed on:** https://github.com/mdrobisch/roseguarden/tree/0.9.0

 Features
 ========